About the Scheme

 Read Broadcast magazine's feature on the 2011 WFTV Mentoring Scheme here.

-Here's what our mentees and mentors have had said about the scheme:
+Here's what our mentees say about the scheme:

 “This is an amazing scheme- it has given me invaluable knowledge about the UK television market, an amazing network of professional industry members and a renewed confidence in my career.” - Cindy DePasquale, Producer/Director (Mentee 2012)